-FPUC proposes a change in net salvage from -10 percent to -5 percent, reflecting an increase in cost of removal.
-This is in line with the company's recent experience and should be accepted.
+FPUC proposes a change in net salvage from -10 percent to -5 percent, reflecting a decrease in cost of removal.
+This is in line with the company's recent experience, and we therefore approve it.

 Account 392.1 - Transportation - Cars